ciena/ciena.saos10/docs/ciena.saos10.saos10_logical_ports_module.rst

 Synopsis
 --------
-- List of logical-ports..
+- List of logical-ports.
 List of logical-ports.
 A Logical-Port can be mapped to an ETTP for a physical faceplate port, virtual-port   etc. or it may map to multiple ETTPs in support of Agg Ports.